jsstrn/jsstrn.me/content/about.md

 I am currently exploring new opportunities.

+I work on both frontend and backend web development with software testing and high test coverage.
+I am a proponent of test driven development and pair programming which is part of [extreme programming](http://www.extremeprogramming.org/rules.html).

 I was previously at [Thoughtworks](https://www.thoughtworks.com/) as a software engineer and consultant where I worked with several small and medium companies as well as large enterprises.
 Prior to that I developed software with various content management systems and frameworks. 🧑‍💻

 ## Community